aditya-grover/aditya-grover.github.io/_pages/climate/about.md

 * **Research:** We regularly publish papers at the frontiers of artificial intelligence and climate change.
 Our current focus areas are in climate science and sustainable energy.

 * **Software:** We believe in open and reproducible science.
 Not just doing it, but enabling it.
-We develop and maintain datasets and software [benchmarks](https://climatelearn.readthedocs.io/en/latest/) for pushing data-driven climate science.
+We develop and maintain dataset benchmarks and [software](https://climatelearn.readthedocs.io/en/latest/) for pushing data-driven climate science.

 * **Education:** We develop accessible courses and [tutorials](https://www.climatechange.ai/papers/neurips2022/114) to on board students, researchers, and practitioners with different backgrounds.